juicyslew/WayOfTheCard/README.md

 # WayOfTheCard #
 A randomized card game in all senses of the word.
+Below is our architectural review overview.

 ## Background and context: (3-5 minutes) ##